jiahao42/LambSTL/README.md

 * Sample1 - Trace the memory

-Print how STL works when using Vector
+Print how memory allocates and deallocates when using Vector

 * Sample2 - Pass the raw pointer